Quadtree/LD45/tasks.md

 If you have a fire burning at the highest point, and a plane is flying by, you are rescued and win.

 # Task List
-- Storm cools even when not in direct effect
 - Title screen
 - Victory screen
 - Defeat screen